 Two days after surgery you may remove the dressings and take a shower.
 You will continue to wear the surgical bra or a sports bra for the next month.
 Walking and light activity is permitted, but driving is not recommended, and patients must avoid aerobic activities and heavy lifting for a month.
 Dr. Nitta has specific exercise protocols for her dancers and athletes as well as tips for Moms with newborns.

-To learn more about your options for breast augmentation, call our office at (949) 722-6644 to schedule your free consultation with Double-Board Certified Plastic Surgeon Dr. Katharine C. Nitta today!
+To find out more about our Breast Services, call our office at (949) 722-6644 to schedule a consultation with Double-Board Certified Plastic Surgeon Dr. Katharine C. Nitta today!